karttur/setup-ide/_posts/2017/2017-12-28-install-eclipse.md

 If you instead downloaded a package, you will receive a diskimage (<span class='file'>.dmg</span>).
 Double click the <span class ='file'>.dmg</span> file, and then just drag the <span class='app'>Eclipse.app</span> inside the diskimage to your <span class ='finder'>/Applications</span> folder and you are done.

 If you downloaded the small download app, it will directly create your Eclipse installation in the location of your choosing.

-#### Java Development Kit (JDK)

-Start <span class ='app'>Eclipse</span>.
-Dependent on your operating system and the version of <span class='app'>Eclipse</span>, you might have to install a Java Development Kit (JDK). <span class='app'>Eclipse</span> will (probably) tell you to install JDK 6, that is [available via Apple](https://support.apple.com/kb/DL1572?locale=en_US).
-This is actually a legacy version and is not the version you need, but other apps might require it.
-You can skip installing it for now if you do not think you will need it.
-What you need is a later JDK version.
-At time of writing that means 8, 11 or 12 (9 and 10 are no longer active).
-Which version of Java JDK to use depends on your Eclipse version.
-You can always reinstall if it does not work the first time.
-To download the Java JDK you must register with [oracle.com](https://www.oracle.com/index.html).

-Go to the [Oracle Java JDK download page (version 8 in this link)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), and select the JDK version required by your operating system (Windows, Linux, macOS).
-Accept the Licence agreement and download.
-Follow the installation instructions in the downloaded file, and you should be ready to start <span class ='app'>Eclipse</span>.

 ### Setup Eclipse for Python development